A. J. Haulcy

-Adari "A. J." Haulcy (born January 10, 2004) is an American college football safety who plays for the LSU Tigers.
-He previously played for the New Mexico Lobos and Houston Cougars.
+Adari "A. J." Haulcy (born January 10, 2004) is an American professional football safety for the Indianapolis Colts of the National Football League (NFL).
+He played college football for the LSU Tigers, the New Mexico Lobos and the Houston Cougars.
+Haulcy was selected by the Colts in the third round of the 2026 NFL draft.

 Early life

 Haulcy grew up in Missouri City, Texas and attended Thurgood Marshall High School.
 He was rated a three-star recruit and committed to play college football at New Mexico over offers from Houston Christian, Incarnate Word, Kansas, Louisiana, Southeastern Louisiana and Texas Southern.

 College career

 New Mexico

 During Haulcy's true freshman season in 2022, he played in all 12 games and started the last nine of them.
 He finished the season with 87 total tackles, 38 solo stops, 49 assisted tackles, three tackles for loss, two forced fumbles and two interceptions.
 Haulcy was also named to the Pro Football Focus True Freshman All-America team which makes him the first ever player from New Mexico to receive the honor.

 On December 8, 2022, Haulcy announced that he would be entering the transfer portal.
 On December 31, 2022, he announced that he would be transferring to Houston.